The topological invariants of rotationally symmetric crystals

 Here, we consider an alternative, `concentric' Wilson loop spectrum, which allows us to not only evaluate the generic FKM invariant, but also the newly-predicted invariant specific to crystals with rotational symmetry.
 The concentric spectrum consists of loops that do not cycle around the entire BZ torus, but instead grow from an infinitesimal loop to enclosing $(1/n)^{\rm{th}}$ of the $n$-fold rotationally symmetric BZ (see Fig.~\ref{fig:intro}).
 The gauge-invariant eigenvalues of each of the loops in the spectrum come in pairs of opposite sign and describe the net enclosed $U(2)$ Berry curvature.
 The spectrum trivially starts at zero (no curvature enclosed), and ends at a value corresponding to $\pm(1/n)^{\rm{th}}$ of the total $U(2)$ Berry curvature present in the BZ.
 The total winding of the spectrum, times $n$ and modulo $4\pi$, thus equals the FKM invariant.
 Additionally, we prove in Appendix~\ref{app:WL} that linear crossings at $\theta_j=\pi$ can only be gapped by pair-wise annihilation.
 The parity of the number of times the spectrum crosses $\theta_j=\pi$ therefore describes a second topological invariant.

 Crossings through $\theta_j=0$ do not carry the same protection.
 To see this, consider a spectrum starting and ending at $\theta_j=0$ with one additional zero crossing in between.
 This spectrum may be reduced to a completely flat spectrum ($\theta_j=0$ for all loops in the spectrum) by transformations of the Hamiltonian that do not break any symmetries or constraints.
-In more general spectra the zero crossings are \emph{fragile}, in the sense that they can not generally be reduced to a completely flat spectrum by themselves, but the zero crossings can be removed after adding a trivial Kramers pair and letting the WLS hybridize.
+In more general spectra the zero crossings are \emph{fragile}, in the sense that they can not generally be reduced to a completely flat spectrum by themselves, but the zero crossings can be removed (and the total winding reduced) after adding a trivial Kramers pair and letting the WLS hybridize.

-Allowing for this addition of trivial pairs, all concentric WLS may be reduced to a set of elementary spectra, as shown in Appendix~\ref{app:elementaryspectra}.
-For example, Fig.~\ref{fig:intro} depicts the elementary spectra for the case of three-fold rotational symmetry.
+In fact, within each wallpaper group, one can identify a set of concentric WLS whose winding cannot be reduced any further upon the addition of topologically trivial, occupied pairs of bands.
+We call these elementary spectra.
+See Appendix~\ref{app:elementaryspectra} for details.
+Fig.~\ref{fig:intro} depicts the elementary spectra for the case of three-fold rotational symmetry.
 These elementary concentric WLS indicate both the FKM invariant, corresponding to the parity of the winding divided by $2\pi/3$ (or $2\pi/n$ for $n$-fold rotational symmetry) \footnote{To minimize numerical error, we consider a series of concentric hexagonal loops centered at $\mathbf{k}_\Gamma=(0,0)$ in explicit calculations.
 We then unfold the spectrum (to access eigenvalues of magnitude larger than $\pm\pi$), and divide the resulting values by three.
 This is equivalent to considering the spectrum of concentric loops on one third of the BZ, owing to the three-fold symmetry of the $U(2)$ Berry curvature.}, and the new invariant, corresponding to the parity of the number of $\pi$-crossings.